EfeChetirous/SampleSignalRChatProject/README.md

  - jquery
  - javascript

-Requirments
+Requirements

- - There is no requiermment all you need to download the project and publisht  to iis server.
+ - There is no requirement all you need to download the project and deploy to iis server.
- - or you can debug on visual studio 2013 and over version.
+ - or you can debug on visual studio 2013 and over versions.

- when you open the project if you care the signalR processes you must investigate especially ChatHelper.cs, chat.js and index.cshtml within Chat folder.
+ when you open the project if you want to investigate how signalR works, you must look at especially ChatHelper.cs, chat.js and index.cshtml within Chat folder.